 Learn more here.

-The journey starts in Chamonix.
-Ride the gondola to Plan Praz and then transfer to the cable car to Brévent.
-Once at Le Brévent, you are standing at 2,525 meters.
+Ride the gondola from Chamonix to Plan Praz, transfer to the cable car, and you’re standing at 2,525 meters looking straight across the valley at the entire Mont Blanc massif.
 From here, the view of Mont Blanc is breathtaking.

+The Brévent cable car is included on the Mont Blanc Multipass.
 Get pricing and timetables here.
-The Brévent Cable Car is included on the Mont Blanc Multipass.

-Paragliding is one of the most thrilling things to do in Chamonix.
-Imagine soaring over the valley with big views of Mont Blanc.
-We have gone paragliding in other places around the world and it is a truly memorable experience.
+Paragliding is one of the most thrilling things to do in Chamonix and the setting makes it exceptional.
+Imagine launching from the mountainside and soaring over the valley with Mont Blanc filling the horizon in front of you.
+The skies above Chamonix are full of paragliders on clear summer days, and watching them from town gives you a sense of just how spectacular the vantage point must be.
+We’ve gone paragliding in other places around the world and it is a truly memorable experience

 Paragliding